 Thiruvattar, a divine and the holy land, is a small panchayat town that lies quietly tucked in the Kanyakumari district of the southern state of Tamil Nadu.
 The town is a must-visit for the Hindu pilgrims because it is one amongst the 108 Divya Desams of the Hindus.

 Apart from its religious significance, the town is a famous tourist destination as well because its scenic beauty is a treat for the sore eyes.
 Thiruvattar lies sandwiched between the two rivers Pahrali and Kothai that run along the length of the town.
-In fact, the place gets its name from the convergence of these two rivers at Mooovattumugam; ‘Thiru’ means sacred in Tamil, ‘vatta’ is the Tamil word for surround and ‘aru’ is the Tamilian word for river.
-Thus, Thiruvattar means the scared area surrounded by rivers.
+In fact, the place gets its name from the convergence of these two rivers at Mooovattumugam; "Thiru" means "sacred" in Tamil, "vatta" means "surround" and "aru" means "river".
+Thus, Thiruvattar means the sacred area surrounded by rivers.

-Since the town is a pilgrim center for the Hindus, efforts have been taken to make it well connected to other parts of the country via roads.
-The nearest railway station is at Kanyakumari, and the closest airport is at Thiruvanthapuram.
+Since the town is a pilgrim centre for the Hindus, efforts have been taken to make it well connected to other parts of the country via roads.
+The nearest railway station is at Kanyakumari, and the closest airport is at Thiruvananthapuram.

-Pilgrims and tourists prefer traveling to the town during the winter months since the weather at that time is very pleasant.
-Summers can be scorching hot and during monsoons the place experiences storms of cyclonic proportions thus, making it difficult to travel.
+Pilgrims and tourists prefer travelling to the town during the winter months since the weather at that time is very pleasant.
+Summers can be scorching hot and during monsoons the place experiences storms of cyclonic proportions, thus, making it difficult to travel.